 This is the most common GE ice maker failure we see.
 The small plastic fill tube that drips water into the mold freezes solid, so no water reaches the tray.
 You will often hear the ice maker cycle and dump empty.

-To check it, unplug the fridge and aim a hair dryer on low at the fill tube area behind or above the ice maker for a few minutes.
-If ice production returns, the tube was frozen.
-The lasting fix is correcting why it froze: a too-cold freezer setting, a weak fill valve dribbling water, or a worn door gasket letting warm air pool and refreeze.
-A fill tube that keeps freezing usually points to the water fill valve.
+To confirm it, unplug the fridge and hold a hair dryer on low near the fill tube area for a few minutes.
+If ice production returns after a reset, the tube was frozen.
+That is the diagnosis, not the fix.
+The lasting repair is correcting the underlying cause: a too-cold freezer setting, a weak fill valve that dribbles water, or a worn door gasket.
+A fill tube that refreezes within a day needs a tech, not another thaw.

 Water Supply Problems